-- (1) In the case of professional practice companies in which, by dint of their legal form, no natural person is liable for any obligations of the professional practice company resulting from damage caused by the erroneous exercise of a profession or in which the liability of natural persons is limited, the minimum insurance cover of the professional indemnity insurance referred to in section 59n is, subject to subsection (2), 2,500,000 euros for each insured event. - (2) In the case of professional practice companies as referred to in subsection (1) in which no more than 10 persons are employed as lawyers or actively engage in one of the professions referred to in section 59c (1) sentence 1, the minimum insurance cover is 1,000,000 euros. - (3) In the case of professional practice companies which, by dint of their legal form, do not rule out liability and make no provision for any limitation of the liability of natural persons, the minimum insurance cover is 500,000 euros for each insured event. - (4) The benefits paid by the insurer for all losses incurred in one insurance year may be limited to the amount of the applicable minimum insurance cover multiplied by the number of shareholders and by the number of directors who are not shareholders.
-Where a professional practice company is a shareholder, then when calculating the maximum annual benefits the number of shareholders and directors who are not shareholders is decisive, not the involved professional practice company.
+- (1) In the case of professional practice companies in which, by dint of their legal form, no natural person is liable for any obligations of the professional practice company resulting from damage caused by the erroneous exercise of a profession or in which the liability of natural persons is limited, the minimum insurance cover of the professional indemnity insurance referred to in section 59n is, subject to subsection (2), 2,500,000 euros for each insured event - (2) In the case of professional practice companies as referred to in subsection (1) in which no more than 10 persons are employed as lawyers or actively engage in one of the professions referred to in section 59c (1) sentence 1, the minimum insurance cover is 1,000,000 euros. - (3) In the case of professional practice companies which, by dint of their legal form, do not rule out liability and make no provision for any limitation of the liability of natural persons, the minimum insurance cover is 500,000 euros for each insured event. - (4) The benefits paid by the insurer for all losses incurred in one insurance year may be limited to the amount of the applicable minimum insurance cover multiplied by the number of shareholders who are lawyers and licensed or practising in Germany and directors who are lawyers and not shareholders.
+Where a professional practice company is a shareholder, when calculating the maximum annual benefits it is not the shareholding professional practice company which is relevant but the number of shareholders who are lawyers and licensed or practising in Germany and directors who are lawyers and not shareholders.
 The maximum annual benefits must, however, at any rate at least amount to four times the amount of the minimum insurance cover.

-Section 59p
+Section 59p Rechtsanwaltsgesellschaft

-Rechtsanwaltsgesellschaft